lunanakaya/luminafox/README.md

 # Luminafox

+> {!IMPORTANT]
+> Luminafox has been discontinued in favor of Snowfox, its upcoming successor.

 Luminafox is a Firefox-based web browser that targets Vista, 7 and 8(.1) support.

 It also has Widevine DRM support and quality of life tweaks such as: